ARMmbed/utest/README.md

 By default the setup and teardown handlers are called on every repeated test cases, however, you may only repeat the case handler by returning `CaseRepeatHandlerOnly`.
 To stop the harness from repeating the test case, return `CaseNext`.

 For asynchronous test cases, you must return a `CaseTimeout(uint32_t ms)`.
 To validate your callback, you must call `Harness::validate_callback()` in your asynchronous callback before the timeout fires.
+This will schedule the

 For repeating asynchronous cases, you can "add" both modifiers together: `CaseTimeout(200) + CaseRepeat` will repeat the test case after a max. of 200ms.
 Note that when adding conflicting modifiers together